-If a member of centre staff involved in the management, administration and/or conducting of examinations (such as exams officer, exams assistant or invigilator), a student or a member of the public (such as a parent/carer) has a concern or reason to believe that malpractice has or will occur in an examination or assessment, concerns should normally be raised initially with Mrs Sarah Hatch, Principal, who has oversight of examination administration.
+If a member of centre staff involved in the management, administration and/or conducting of examinations and assessments (such as exams officer, exams assistant or invigilator), a student or a member of the public (such as a parent/carer) has a concern or reason to believe that malpractice has or will occur in an examination or assessment, concerns should normally be raised initially with Mr Matthew Goulborn, Principal, who has oversight of examination and assessment administration.

-However, there may be times when it may be more appropriate to refer the issue direct to the governing board, most often when the allegation is against the head of centre.
+However, there may be times when it may be more appropriate to refer the issue directly to the governing board, most often when the allegation is against the head of centre.